iamdevonbutler/mongorules/README.md

 - Array of arrays of values: evaluates the number of nested arrays.
 - Array of arrays of object: evaluates the number of nested arrays.

-*Note: to validate the string length for an array or values, and to validate the values in nested arrays, use the custom `validate` function.*
+*Note: to validate the string length for an array or values, and to validate the number of values/objects in nested arrays, use the custom `validate` function.*

 ### The 'validation' property
 The custom validation handler accepts two parameters, the field value, and field schema, and should return either `true` or `false`.
 The function is executed after the standard validation properties.